Turnitin assignments and Similarity Reports

 Note, the Restrict Upload File Types option can be checked to ensure students can only submit file types accepted by Turnitin, such as PDF and DOCX, for example.

-- Compare submissions against: all options applied - all available documentation will be included in the Similarity Report.
+2. Compare submissions against: All options selected - all available documentation will be included in the Similarity Report.

-- Apply Save as default settings - to ensure these settings are applied in your future assignments.
+4. Select Save as default settings to ensure these settings are applied in your future assignments.

 Access the Similarity Report